 UEFA meeting: What now for Euro 2020 and domestic football?

-Key decisions will be made on the future of European football on Tuesday as the coronavirus outbreak continues
+Key decisions will be made on the future of European football today as the coronavirus pandemic continues

-UEFA is holding emergency meetings with representatives of European clubs and leagues and national federations on Tuesday with a view to making decisions on this summer's European football schedule in response to the coronavirus outbreak.
+UEFA is holding emergency meetings with representatives of European clubs and leagues and national federations today with a view to making decisions on this summer's European football schedule in response to the coronavirus pandemic.

 The pandemic has already prompted the mass postponement of both domestic and international football fixtures across the continent.